prof18/marcogomiero.com/_posts/2017-06-23-update-yt-parser-2.markdown

 ---
 layout: post
 title:  "New big update for YoutubeParser: video stats and much more"
-date:   2017-06-22
+date:   2017-06-23
 ---
 <p class="intro"><span class="dropcap" align="justify">F</span>inally I've released a new big update for YoutubeParser.
 For people who don't know what I'm talking about, don't worry now I'm going to explain all.

-YoutubeParser is the first Android library that I ever wrote.
+**YoutubeParser** is the first **Android library** that I ever wrote.
 With this library it is possible to get information of videos from Youtube channels.
 These information are:
 * Title;
 * Link;
 * Thumbnail, with three different image size.

 After a year I've released this new big update, named 2.0, that introduces a bunch of new things.
 First of all, now it is possible to load more than 50 videos from the same channel.
 50 is the maximum number of videos that can be retrieved with a single request.

-Furthermore you can get the statistics of a video:
+Furthermore you can also get the statistics of a video:
 * View;
 * Like;
 * Dislike;